yretenai/titania/README.md

 ## Notice

-This project is not authorized, affiliated or endorsed by Sony Interactive Entertainment.
+This project is not authorized, affiliated or endorsed by Sony Interactive Entertainment Inc.

+"DualSense", "PlayStation", and "PlayStation Access" are registered trademarks or trademarks of Sony Interactive Entertainment Inc.

+See [TRADEMARKS](https://raw.githubusercontent.com/yretenai/titania/develop/TRADEMARKS) for more information.

 ## Caveats